Meenakshi Singh

 Meenakshi Singh (born 26 January 1989) is an Indian politician from Uttar Pradesh.
-She is a member of the Uttar Pradesh Legislative Assembly, representing the Khurja Assembly constituency.
+She is a member of the Uttar Pradesh Legislative Assembly, representing the Khurja Assembly constituency in Bulandshahr district.
 She is a member of the Bharatiya Janata Party.

 Early life and education

-Singh is from Khurja.
+Singh is from Khurja, Bulandshahr district, Uttar Pradesh.
 She married Anubhav Singh.
 She completed law from M. J. P. Rohilkhand University, Bareilly in 2012, and is a practicing advocate.

 Career

 Singh won the 2022 Uttar Pradesh Legislative Assembly election from Khurja Assembly Constituency, a seat reserved for SC community in Bulandshahr district, representing Bharatiya Janata Party.
 She defeated Banshi Singh of Samajvadi Party by a huge margin of 67,084 votes.